HOME

 "How could they die in search of an illusory pleasure?” asked Dr. Abdul Lateef Al-Sabban, a social science consultant at King Abdul Aziz University in Jeddah.
 "Most likely these young people suffer from personality disorders or are troubled by certain social or family issues.
 We should not ignore them and work on solving these problems.
 We should investigate what would drive them to do such things.
 There will be negative consequences if we ignore this because it could grow to dangerous levels and might reach a point where it will be impossible to stop.”

 This is what happens to a country without rednecks.
-They have all the oil and the world and have no clue on how ethyl alcohol is made.
+The Saudis have half the oil in the world and have no clue how ethyl alcohol is made.
 For some interesting effects of alcohol use see cathy's miracle place.

-This is old but still interesting report on Saudi's sleazy underworld:
+This is old but still interesting report on how depressing it is to live in Saudi Arabia:

 His bloodshot eyes stared out from an emaciated face, his teeth were rotten stumps fighting a losing battle to stay attached to their gums.
 Khaled was not yet 40 years old but he appeared to have given up on life.